aspose-slides/Aspose.Slides-Products/slides/en/python-net/viewer/odp/_index.md

 ---
 title: View ODP in Python
 url: /python-net/viewer/odp/
-keywords: View ODP, View OpenOffice Presentation, Open ODP, ODP Viewer, ODP, Python API, Python Library
+keywords: View ODP, View OpenDocument Presentation, Open ODP, ODP Viewer, ODP, Python API, Python Library
 description: Open an ODP presentation in Python and export it to responsive HTML for viewing in a browser.
 ---